Safety-Critical Control via Recurrent Tracking Functions: Introduction

-In this paper, we address these issues by relaxing the Lyapunov condition to a recurrent one~\cite{sspm2023cdc,ssm2024allerton,sm2024hscc,liu2025RCBF}: instead of enforcing monotone decay of the tracking function, we only require the decrease condition to recurrently hold on time instances that are separated by at most a uniform bound $\tau$.
+In this paper, we address these issues by relaxing the Lyapunov condition to a recurrent one~\cite{sspm2023cdc,ssm2024allerton,sibai2026recurrence,liu2025RCBF}: instead of enforcing monotone decay of the tracking function, we only require the decrease condition to recurrently hold on time instances that are separated by at most a uniform bound $\tau$.

-Concretely, we introduce the concept of \textbf{Recurrent Tracking Functions (RTFs)}, which leads to decreased conditions that can be verified using the norm function, thus yielding a more flexible RoM–FoM linkage for general nonlinear systems.
-Augmenting a CBF for RoM with an RTF produces a recurrent CBF $h_V$~\cite{liu2025RCBF} whose zero-superlevel set $S_V$ is control $\tau$-recurrent (trajectories may leave for $\tau$ units of time), yet they never cross the unsafe region, thus ensuring safety for all admissible initial conditions.
-Our contributions are as follows: \begin{enumerate} \item \textbf{Introduce the RTF} as a generalized method to guarantee exponential regulation rather than strict invariance, where any norm of the tracking error can be a valid RTF if the error is exponentially stable for a Lipschitz continuous system~\cite{sspm2025tac}; \item \textbf{Theoretically guarantee safety} via the zero-superlevel set $S_V$ of $h_V$: if the initial state lies in $S_V$, any controller satisfying the RTF condition guarantees safety at all times; \item \textbf{Empirically validate} through numerical experiments demonstrating preserved agent safety and effectiveness on the FoM. \end{enumerate}
+Concretely, we introduce the concept of \textbf{Recurrent Tracking Functions (RTFs)}, for which any norm is a valid choice, thereby providing a flexible RoM--FoM linkage for general nonlinear systems.
+Then augmenting a RoM CBF with an RTF yields a recurrent CBF $h_V$~\cite{liu2025RCBF}, whose zero-superlevel set $S_V$ is control $\tau$-recurrent: trajectories may temporarily leave $S_V$ for at most $\tau$ time units, but never enter the unsafe region.
+Our main contributions are as follows: \begin{enumerate} \item \textbf{RTF framework:} We formulate RTFs as a relaxation of standard Lyapunov decrease conditions.
+For Lipschitz continuous systems with exponentially stable tracking error, any norm of the tracking error is a valid RTF~\cite{sspm2025tac}. \item \textbf{Safety analysis:} We prove that if the initial state lies in $S_V$, then any controller satisfying the RTF condition guarantees safety for all time. \item \textbf{Numerical validation:} We demonstrate the effectiveness of the proposed approach on the FoM through numerical experiments. \end{enumerate}